TheJelmega/prog-lang/design/README.md

 There are 3 ways of matching elements:
 - Using a tuple element in case of tuple-like types
 - Using a values name, followed by a pattern
-- Using a value directly with a matching name (this requires a normal name and not an extended name).
+- Using a value directly with a matching name (this requires a normal name and not an extended name), which may also include a bound pattern.

 ## 10.8.
 Tuple struct pattern [↵](#10-patterns-)